-Many who struggle with addiction benefit from the flexibility of outpatient treatment.
-Here’s how to tell if it’s right for you.
+Getting help for addiction doesn't have to mean pressing "pause" on life.
+Many people who struggle with substance use disorders benefit from the flexibility of outpatient treatment.
+Here's what it's like at an outpatient program and how to tell if it's right for you.

-For many people who suffer from addiction, starting treatment is more complicated than deciding to stop using.
+For many people, starting addiction treatment is more complicated than deciding to stop using.
 Despite a strong desire to rebuild a healthy life, taking that first step can feel overwhelming.
-Work or family obligations, inadequate insurance coverage, and overall emotional readiness can all make it difficult to enter an inpatient program.
-For these clients, outpatient treatment is often an effective alternative to residential rehab.
+You may have work or family obligations.
+You might worry about inadequate insurance coverage.
+Even if you’re ready to get help, you might not be ready to focus solely on treatment.

-Outpatient programs typically offer the same intensive treatment offered at inpatient programs, but in daylong sessions without the overnight stay.
-Clients have access to expert medical care, counseling, therapeutic activities and aftercare, but have the freedom to return home or to a sober living home in the evenings.
+If this describes you, outpatient treatment may be a good option.
+Outpatient programs typically offer the same intensive treatment offered at inpatient programs, but without the overnight stay.
+Clients have access to expert medical care, counseling, therapeutic activities and aftercare with the freedom to return home in the evenings.
+Some choose to stay in a sober living environment during treatment, but they can still attend work and see family.

-This flexibility makes treatment accessible to a greater number of people, but it’s important to know when outpatient treatment is appropriate.
-Addiction to certain substances, such as heroin or other opioids, often requires inpatient treatment with 24-hour supervision to manage dangerous withdrawal symptoms.
-Individuals with unstable physical or mental health will also benefit from inpatient care.
+This flexibility makes treatment accessible to a greater number of people, but it’s important to know when outpatient treatment is, and is not, appropriate.
+Addiction to opioids, for example, typically requires the 24-hour supervision of inpatient care to manage dangerous withdrawal symptoms.
+Individuals with unstable physical or mental health will also benefit from inpatient programs.

 Inside Outpatient Treatment

 Most people understand that outpatient treatment is similar to residential care, but what is it really like?
-At Sprout’s recovery centers, clients receive the same intensive treatment and supportive, nurturing care offered at our residential programs, including medical support, individual and group therapy, addiction education, behavioral counseling, and aftercare.
+At Sprout Health Group’s outpatient facilities, clients receive the same intensive treatment and supportive, nurturing care offered at our residential programs, including medical support, individual and group therapy, addiction education, behavioral counseling, and aftercare.

 As with inpatient programs, treatment starts with a personalized assessment.
 During this initial evaluation, you’ll meet with a team of medical professionals that may include a medical doctor, a psychiatrist, and a therapist.
 These individuals will ask you for information about your daily life, your symptoms, and your history with addiction.